A New Trend to Honor Your Loved Ones that Have Passed

 Lately, there has been a growing change in the way families and friends honor a loved one who has passed on.
-More and more people are looking into cremation after they pass on – in fact, over 60% of Californians are looking to cremation over burial.
+More and more people are looking into cremation versus a traditional funeral service after they pass on – in fact, in California, the amount of people who choose cremation is projected to increase by nearly 80% by 2030.
 A part of this rise in popularity can be attributed to the changing notions on how funerals are conducted, the purpose they serve and the effect they have.

 Celebrations of Life are a fresh, unique affair of reminiscing about your favorite memories, telling stories and toasts, sharing in laughter and tears, and simply celebrating a life that was lived.

 How is a Celebration of Life Different from a Traditional Funeral Service?